“*” indicates required fields

 Workplace disputes can be stressful and overwhelming, and the legal process can feel complex.
 Mercer Legal Group’s Riverside employment law attorneys are here to guide you through it.
 Our lawyers advocate for employees facing wrongful termination, discrimination, harassment, retaliation, and wage violations.
 We fight to protect your rights, hold employers accountable, and help you move forward with clarity and confidence.

-Our experienced Orange County employment law attorneys are committed to protecting your workplace rights and pursuing fair outcomes on your behalf.
+Our experienced Riverside employment law attorneys are committed to protecting your workplace rights and pursuing fair outcomes on your behalf.
 We provide clear legal guidance for issues such as wrongful termination, discrimination, harassment, and wage disputes.
 Every case is handled with care and attention, because we understand how deeply workplace conflicts can affect your life and livelihood.
 We hold employers accountable for unlawful practices and work strategically to seek justice.
 Through personalized representation, practical counsel, and steady support, we help you navigate the legal system and pursue the fair resolution you deserve.

 If you’ve been fired unjustly or in violation of employment contracts or laws, our team helps you pursue claims for wrongful termination and fair compensation.